Overview

 sdf dbt refresh

-Re-initialize a sdf workspace from a dbt project -- best effort
+Re-initialize a sdf workspace from a dbt project — best effort

 Usage: sdf dbt refresh [OPTIONS]

-sdf dbt refresh --no-save
+sdf dbt refresh --save

 Conclusion

 SDF can work alongside an existent DBT project to power column-level lineage, SQL compilation and validation, impact analysis, data classification, and much more for DBT models.
-This integration is actively under development, with tons more coming soon.
+This integration is actively under development, with lots more coming soon.